HUHARED/LiberRPA/README.md

 ## Install Chrome Extension

-The LiberRPA Chrome Extension has uploaded to the Chrome Web Store, and you can install it on your existing Chrome.
+The LiberRPA Chrome Extension has uploaded to Chrome Web Store, and you can [install it](https://chromewebstore.google.com/detail/liberrpa-chrome-extension/cffobgimbemkfgjmcedebofkfcamnajb) on your existing Chrome.

-TODO: add link

 ## Create Project